Graduate Creative Writing

 Some features of our program include: a great student-to-faculty ratio; the opportunity for students to teach; a cross-genre approach (prose writers can choose a course of study including both fiction and nonfiction; poets and prose writers can take one workshop outside of their genre as a part of their requirements); a craft-of-genres seminar exposing all students to the three genres; and a special emphasis on mentoring writers who are honing their MFA portfolios.

 Our program also features a reading series by prominent writers.
-Recent and upcoming visitors include George Saunders, Sandra Cisneros, Aimee Bender, Stuart Dybek, Susan Orlean, John Edgar Wideman, Melanie Thernstrom, Sharon Olds, and Mark Doty.
+Recent visitors include George Saunders, Sandra Cisneros, Aimee Bender, Stuart Dybek, Susan Orlean, John Edgar Wideman, Melanie Thernstrom, Sharon Olds, and Mark Doty.

 core creative writing faculty